aivic/datascience/notes/machine learning objectives II.md

-* Extracting patches from an image using scikit-learn
 * Mapping a dataset to a common distribution (such as Uniform or Gaussian) using Scikit-learn
 * Normalizing a data set using scikit-learn
 * Reducing dataset complexity with dimensionality reduction using scikit-learn